Norost/nrfs/Specification/object_store.rst

 A block with a filesystem header & info is placed at the start and end of a volume.

+  It is sufficient to only read the start headers when loading a filesystem.
+  Scanning for tail headers is useful if the start header is corrupted.

 .. table:: Filesystem header

   +------+------+------+------+------+------+------+------+------+